ComputerGhost/QuickIRC/README.md

 ## Bug Reporting

 Please use the Issues tab on our GitHub page to file bug reports.
 Or, you may contact me directly if you know my contact information.

+## Credits

+Some of the icons were obtained from <https://material.io/tools/icons/> and are released under a separate license.